apostrophecms/apostrophe/packages/apostrophe-astro/MIGRATION.md

 ## Removed: Vite virtual modules

 `virtual:apostrophe-config` and `virtual:apostrophe-doctypes` were private implementation details and are no longer available.

-If you were importing either of these directly, remove those imports — there is no public replacement, as they were never part of the supported API.
+- If you imported `virtual:apostrophe-config` to read values like `aposHost` or `aposPrefix`, use your own application config instead — these values are set by you in `astro.config.mjs` and should be sourced from there.
+- If you imported `virtual:apostrophe-doctypes` to access `widgets` or `templates`, import your own mapping files directly.